Invisalign Massapequa Park · Long Island

 How Much Does Invisalign Cost?

-To be as effective as possible, Dr. Mohr puts together a unique treatment plan for each Invisalign patient.
+To be as effective as possible, Dr. Mohr or Dr. Ariel will put together a unique treatment plan for you.
 The number of aligners you need will be the main cost-determining factor, and that will be based on the current position of your teeth, what problems need to be resolved, and how you want your final result to look.
 At your initial consultation, our team will talk about the price as well as how we could potentially use your insurance or financing to make the treatment as affordable as possible.

 Factors that Affect the Cost of Invisalign